keshix/checkers-game/README.md

 When you reach the opposite border you get a king piece which then can also move backwards.

+_Tradeoff: Due to complexity a king piece currently can't move longer distances than a normal piece._

 You win when your opponent has no pieces anymore. 🏆